 Cuvier's beaked whales were taken occasionally in a small, directed fishery for cetaceans that operated out of the Lesser Antilles (Caldwell and Caldwell 1971).
-There was one reported stranding of Cuvier's beaked whale in the Gulf of Mexico during 1999-2005.
+There was 1 reported stranding of Cuvier's beaked whale in the Gulf of Mexico during 1999-2007 (NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 16 September 2008).
 One Cuvier's beaked whale stranded in Texas in October 2004.
-There was no indication of human interactions for this stranded animal.
+No evidence of human interaction was detected for this stranded animal.
 Two unidentified beaked whales mass stranded in Florida in December 1999.
 Stranding data probably underestimate the extent of fishery-related mortality and serious injury because not all of the marine mammals which die or are seriously injured in fishery interactions wash ashore, not all that wash ashore are discovered, reported or investigated, nor will all of those that do wash ashore necessarily show signs of entanglement or other fishery-interaction.
 Finally, the level of technical expertise among stranding network personnel varies widely as does the ability to recognize signs of fishery interactions.

 Several unusual mass strandings of beaked whales in North Atlantic marine environments have been associated with military naval activities.
-During the mid- to late 1980's multiple mass strandings of Cuvier's beaked whales (4 to about 20 per event) and small numbers of Gervais' beaked whales and Blainville's beaked whales occurred in the Canary Islands (Simmonds and Lopez-Jurado (1991).
+During the mid- to late 1980s multiple mass strandings of Cuvier's beaked whales (4 to about 20 per event) and small numbers of Gervais' beaked whales and Blainville's beaked whales occurred in the Canary Islands (Simmonds and Lopez-Jurado (1991).
 Twelve Cuvier's beaked whales that live stranded and subsequently died in the Mediterranean Sea on 12-13 May 1996 were associated with low frequency acoustic sonar tests conducted by the North Atlantic Treaty Organization (Frantzis 1998).
-In March 2000, 14 beaked whales live stranded in the Bahamas; 6 beaked whales (5 Cuvier's and 1 Blainville's) died (Evans and England 2001; Balcomb and Claridge 2001; Cox et al. 2006).
+In March 2000, 14 beaked whales live stranded in the Bahamas; 6 beaked whales (5 Cuvier's and 1 Blainville's) died (Balcomb and Claridge 2001; Evans and England 2001; Cox et al. 2006).
 Four Cuvier's, 2 Blainville's, and 2 unidentified beaked whales were returned to sea.
 The fate of the animals returned to sea is unknown.
 Necropsies were performed on 5 of the dead beaked whales and revealed evidence of tissue trauma associated with an acoustic or impulse injury that caused the animals to strand.
 Subsequently, the animals died due to extreme physiologic stress associated with the physical stranding (i.e., hyperthermia, high endogenous catecholamine release) (Evans and England 2001; Cox et al. 2006).